Michael-Davinroy/CS4530-CS5500-Spring-2021/tutorials/week5-unit-testing.md

     });
   ```

-Suites can be used make debugging easier in large test suites.
+Suites can be used to make debugging easier in large test suites.
 Here is one recommended suite hierarchy:
 - Top level describe should contain the file path after src.
-- Second descrbe should contain the name of the Class/File being tested.
+- Second describe should contain the name of the Class/File being tested.
-- Other describe blocks should contain the name of the function being tested.
+- Subsequent describe blocks should contain the name of the function being tested.

-Thus, the test file for the above example would look as follows:
+Using this hierarchy, the test file for the above example would look as follows:
 - ```ts
     describe('services > math', () => {
       describe('Calculator', () => {